ppatierno/hono-enmasse/README.md

 ## Sender

 The sender can be the one provided as example from the Eclipse Hono GitHub repo, an HTTP client or an MQTT client using related protocol adapters.
+As the receiver one, the sender console application can be launched in the following way :

+        mvn spring-boot:run -Drun.arguments=--spring.profiles.active=sender,--hono.client.host=172.30.35.38

+Where the address is related to the _hono-app_ service cluster IP so the Hono server component.

-Their usage is explained here :
+Regarding the protocol adapters, their usage is explained here :

 * [HTTP REST](https://www.eclipse.org/hono/component/rest-adapter/) adapter
 * [MQTT](https://www.eclipse.org/hono/component/mqtt-adapter/) adapter